agsb/jelly/README.md

 ## Main frame

-There is only one data bus, then all circuits connected (into or from) must have 3-state.
+There is a external shared data bus, then all circuits connected (into or from) must have 3-state.

 Four main circuits: 0. microcode 1. code tape, 2. data tape, 3. input/output tape